-http://www.vlada.gov.sk/poradne-organy-vlady-slovenskej-republiky/http://www.vlada.gov.sk/data/files/5863_organizacna-schema-uv-sr.pdf OECD 2015: Public Governance Review Slovak Republic: Better Co-Ordination for Better Policies, Services and Results.
+OECD (2015): Public Governance Review Slovak Republic: Better Co-Ordination for Better Policies, Services and Results.
 Paris.
 Switzerland Score 5 There is no prime minister in Switzerland.
 The Federal Chancellery manages and prepares the agenda of the Federal Council, and can return items and postpone consideration of political issues if they are deemed to conflict with other policies.
-Bulgaria Score 4 In Bulgaria, neither the Council of Ministers' administration nor the prime minister and his political cabinet have the legal authority to return materials on the basis of policy considerations.
-However, Prime Minister Borrisov has been able to capitalize on his informal authority to some extent.
+Bulgaria Score 4 In Bulgaria, neither the Council of Ministers' administration nor the prime minister and his political cabinet have formal authority to return materials on the basis of policy considerations.
+However, the prime minister has some informal influence on the preparation and formulation of legislation.
 Indicator Line Ministries Question To what extent do line ministries involve the government office/prime minister's office in the preparation of policy proposals?
 41 OECD and EU countries are sorted according to their performance on a scale from 10 (best) to 1 (lowest).
 This scale is tied to four qualitative evaluation levels. - 10-9 = There are inter-related capacities for coordination in the GO/PMO and line ministries. - 8-6 = The GO/PMO is regularly briefed on new developments affecting the preparation of policy proposals. - 5-3 = Consultation is rather formal and focuses on technical and drafting issues. - 2-1 = Consultation occurs only after proposals are fully drafted as laws.
 Belgium Score 10 Before implementation, each government project is submitted to the ministers' council, which meets weekly.
 The council is composed of a secretariat that scrutinizes each proposal before it is debated and prepares the ministers' council agenda, and 14 line ministers and the prime minister, who debate each proposal.
 Decisions are made on the basis of political consensus, not of majority vote.
 Either directly or through the council's secretariat, the prime minister can block any item presented and either return it for redrafting or turn it down completely.
 This may be because a project does not fit the government agreement or conflicts with one of the coalition parties' agenda, but can be for any other reason as well.
 All government members must by contrast defend an accepted project collegially.
 Citation: